swiftlang/swift/README.md

 ### System Requirements

-macOS, Ubuntu Linux LTS, and the latest Ubuntu Linux release are the current supported host development operating systems.
+macOS, Ubuntu Linux LTS, and the latest Ubuntu Linux release are the currently supported host development operating systems.

 For macOS, you need [the latest Xcode](https://developer.apple.com/xcode/downloads/).